013Maycon/013Maycon/README.md

 I'm 19 years old, and I'm starting now in the technology field!

-- 🌱 I’m currently learning Html, CSS and JavaScript
+- 🌱 I’m currently learning HTML, CSS and JavaScript
 - 🤔 I’m looking for help with some lessons

 <div align="center">